Quantum Corrections to $\eta/s$ from JT Gravity: Introduction

 Given these recent developments, it is natural to ask how such quantum effects will affect transport coefficients such as $\eta/s$.
 Recall that in holography transport coefficients can be extracted in a number of complementary ways, \emph{e.g.} computing correlators of the stress energy tensor and using Kubo formulas, or from linearized quasi-normal modes on black brane backgrounds, which in the hydrodynamic limit correspond to shear and sound modes of the dual field theory.
 The standard holographic dictionary instructs us to extract correlators from the \emph{boundary} behavior of fluctuating bulk fields, appropriately supplemented with boundary conditions at the horizon.
 However, hydrodynamics is an effective description of the system at long wavelengths and small frequencies, and thus one expects it to be encoded in properties of the geometry and its fluctuations in the IR, \emph{i.e.} near the horizon.
 This is precisely the part of the geometry where quantum corrections play a key role.

 Thus, our logic in this paper is the following.
-We compute quantum corrections to the IR retarded Green's function $\mathcal{G}_R(\omega,T)$, working in two different temperature regimes -- one which we refer to as \emph{semiclassical}, for which the temperature scale dominates over the quantum scale, and one which we refer to as \emph{quantum}, in which the quantum effects dominate.
+We compute quantum corrections to the IR retarded Green's function $\mathcal{G}_R(\omega,T)$, working in two different temperature regimes: one which we refer to as \emph{semiclassical}, for which the temperature scale dominates over the quantum scale, and one which we refer to as \emph{quantum}, in which the quantum effects dominate.
 We should note that, despite being in a low temperature regime, we always work with $\omega\ll T$ to ensure that hydrodynamics is well defined.
 We then relate $\mathcal{G}_R(\omega,T)$ to the retarded Green's function $G_R(\omega,T)$ in the UV, using \cite{Faulkner:2009wj,Faulkner:2013bna,Faulkner:2010da}, and use Kubo's formula to extract the shear viscosity.

 We should stress that -- unlike in the semiclassical regime, which is well-understood -- our computation of $\eta$ in the deep quantum regime should be interpreted with caution, since a new framework is likely needed to accurately capture hydrodynamics.
-In this paper we will not address this challenge, but rather present our computations in both regimes -- hoping that the results in the quantum regime might also provide guidance.
+In this paper we will not address this challenge, but rather present our computations in both regimes, hoping that the results in the quantum regime might also provide guidance.

+Moreover, we should note that it's possible that certain instabilities will keep one from even accessing the extremal regime \cite{Buchel:2025ves,Buchel:2025jup,Gladden:2024ssb,Choi:2024xnv}, invalidating the need to incorporate the quantum fluctuations of the near-extremal brane.
+However, our goal in this paper is to investigate the quantum corrections of $\eta/s$ that arise under the assumption that the near-extremal AdS$_2$ throat is stable.
+Provided this is the case, our analysis characterizes the universal IR physics associated with JT gravity, which is independent of the detailed UV completion.
+Finally, for completeness one should examine when the quantum effects computed here start competing with those due to higher-derivative operators in the gravitational theory (see \cite{Buchel:2026xtn} for an efficient framework for extracting the behavior of \emph{e.g.} $\eta/s$ in such theories).
+We will not examine these questions further in this paper.